1 euro cent coin: Obverse (national) sides

 The obverse side of the coin depends on the issuing country.
-All have to include the name or an abbrevation of the issuing country.
+All have to include the name or an abbreviation of the issuing country.
 The national side of circulation coins shall bear a circle of 12 stars that shall fully surround the national design, including the year mark and the indication of the issuing Member State’s name.
-The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece and Cyprus are the only such countries and Greece engraves "1 ΛΕΠΤΟ" (1 lepto) on its coins); Austria ignores this rule, engraving "EIN EURO CENT" on its coins, hence will have to change its design to comply this rule.
+The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin.
+Currently, Greece, Cyprus and Bulgaria are the only such countries.
+Greece engraves "1 ΛΕΠΤΟ" (1 lepto) on its coins and Bulgaria engraves "СТОТИНКА" (stotinka).
+Austria ignores this rule, engraving "EIN EURO CENT" on its coins, hence will have to change its design to comply this rule.

 Belgium, Finland, France, the Netherlands and Spain minted coins dated 1999, 2000 and 2001 although these entered circulation in 2002.
 Monaco minted coins dated 2001 although these entered circulation in 2002 too.